Introducing the Updated NSSE

 After a decade in the field, we know more about what matters to student success, institutional improvement efforts, and properties of the NSSE survey itself.
 Moreover, as higher education faces increasing demands for assessment data, NSSE must stay relevant to current issues and concerns.

 Long-time NSSE participants may recall that NSSE was updated regularly in the early years.
 Starting in 2005, however, we kept the survey largely unchanged as a practical matter for institutions to facilitate year-to-year comparisons.
-Our intention has been to roll out major updates at longer-term intervals, such as what is happening with the 2013 version.
+Our intention has been to roll out major updates at longer-term intervals, as we did in 2013.
 This approach balances the need of institutions to have year-to-year comparisons with NSSE’s need to respond periodically to changes in the higher education landscape, informed by a methodical research and development process.

 Higher education is constantly changing, and it is important for NSSE to stay relevant to the most salient issues and priorities of institutional assessment and research.

-A multi-year process of planning and testing is now complete.
-This process has been scholarly, rigorous, and collaborative, and involved:
+The multi-year process of planning and testing was completed in 2013.
+This process was scholarly, rigorous, and collaborative, and involved:

 - Consulting with campus users and a variety of field experts